-4 Things Parents With Migraines Totally Understand
+4 Things Parents With Migraine Totally Understand

 It’s tough having a brain that barbecues itself.
 It’s even more of a challenge when my brain barbecues itself while I’m parenting my 6-year-old.
 My migraines present a major obstacle when it comes to staying present (and out of bed) while cooking meals, helping with math equations, and playing hide-the-mom.

 It’s not just a bad headache.
 Migraine pain leaves me incapacitated with nausea, vomiting, and chills — besides its classic symptom of brain barbecuing.
 Trying to concentrate on one task is almost impossible due to high pain levels.
 My fellow migrained-out parents, maybe you understand how hard it is to take care of the kids while suffering through this level of debilitating discomfort.
-This is when I try my best to breathe deep, move onto step number two, and know that bedtime is just around the corner.
+This is when I try my best to breathe deeply, move on to step number two, and know that bedtime is just around the corner.

 Screen time is a savior.
 While this move may not win me the Parent Of The Year Award, it does win me a few moments of coveted downtime.
 I make sure to have favorite movies and even a secret never-been-played app ready to go so that my little guy can be entertained while I’m entertaining myself with a cold cloth on my head.
 (I also have fun Dollar Store crafts ready to go.)